 In this special episode of the A.CRE Audio Series, we feature Scott Choppin, the CEO and founder of the Urban Pacific group of companies, a real estate development company based in Southern California.
-In this conversation, Spencer and Sam consult Scott for his insights into unique projects on the development side, which include their Urban Town House initiative, pairing capital with multi-generational rental housing.
+In this conversation, Spencer and Sam consult Scott for his insights into his firm’s real estate strategy and unique projects on the development side, which include their Urban Town House initiative, pairing capital with multi-generational rental housing.

 As we’ve emphasized in this season, both strategy and action are required for successful commercial real estate deals.
 This special episode with Scott highlights how he and his firm have navigated the last two plus decades and successfully honed their strategy, process and product to carve out a successful niche in a complicated workforce housing sector in Southern California.
 Watch below to hear advice from seasoned CRE professionals on commercial real estate strategy and execution in an interesting part of the industry.

 Welcome to the adventures in CRE audio series.
 Join Michael Belasco and Spencer Burton as they pull back the curtain on everything commercial real estate, and introduce you to some of the top minds in the industry.
 If you want to take your skills to the next level and be part of a growing community of CRE professionals across the world, this is for you.

 All right, welcome back.
 We are still in season three, we’ve got some really interesting content here for you today.
 But I want to say just on the heels of season three, we’ve been really focusing a lot on the deal-making and the deal doing as you know.
 We thought it would be fun as we create additional episodes and podcasts in this season in particular, to start teaming up and getting the input and opinions and ideas of people in those particular phases.
 Today, we’ve got a special guest, Scott Choppin from Erwin Pacific, and we’re going to be talking, we’re not entirely sure what the topic is, and we like that.
 If I could be completely honest with you.